 Grades 4-5 Spring Concert “Pirates” – preparations for our musical are well underway.
 Two concerts are taking place on Thursday, May 7 (1:15 p.m. and 6:30 p.m.) in the EY gym.

-Divisional Pow Wow – families are encouraged to come out for our divisional Powwow, hosted at on May 21 from 4:30-7:00 p.m.
+Divisional Pow Wow – families are encouraged to come out for our divisional Powwow, hosted at Miles Mac on May 21 from 4:30-7:00 p.m.
 Our administrative team will be there, along with a host of volunteers from across the division.
 We may even have interested school families meet at school and bus over together.
 More details next month.

 CSA Dates for 26-27– Tanis will be reaching out to Chair to confirm dates because permits must be submitted to the division by mid-May.
 We will try to stick to Tuesday nights at 5:30 p.m., using TEAMS during the winter months.